sorelmitra/learn/kubernetes/Readme.md

 	imagePullSecrets:
 	- name: dockerhubcred

+## How to Attach to a Running Container

+Assuming you have bash:

+	kubectl exec -it POD-NAME -c CONTAINER-NAME bash

+It's similar to `docker exec -it CONTAINER-NAME WHAT_EVER_LOCAL_COMMAND`.

 ## Considerations for Kubernetes Probes

 ### Liveness Probes

-The purpose of a liveness probe is to tell Kube that the pod is alive.
-How to determine if a pod is alive from inside it depends a lot on what that pod is doing and how.
-Below are a few items to consider when designing liveness probes in your pod:
+The purpose of a liveness probe is to tell Kube that the container is alive.
+How to determine if a container is alive from inside it depends a lot on what that container is doing and how.
+Below are a few items to consider when designing liveness probes in your container:

+- *Healthy threads*: This means:
 	- *All threads are alive*: If a thread crashes in Java, it does not necessarily crash the entire program.
-Your pod is probably not alive, or at least not sane if one of its thread crashed.
+Your container is probably not alive, or at least not sane if one of its thread crashed.
+	- *No deadlocks in threads*: If some threads are deadlocked, the container is not alive.

 - *All external dependencies are alive*: This includes any dependency outside your program, such as a message queue, a store of any kind (i.e. DB, data grid).
 If such a dependency is not alive, the program will most certainly not function properly.
-It will be a design decision whether to report this as the program is not alive: for example we might want to restart a pod after it has tried to access its dead external dependency for N times, in the hope that this might mitigate a bug in that area of the code.
+It will be a design decision whether to report this as the program not being alive: for example we might want to restart a pod after it has tried to access its dead external dependency for N times, in the hope that this might mitigate a bug in that area of the code.